cartesi/machine-emulator/README.md

 ```

 For emulator scripts to work it is expected that `lua5.4` binary is available in the system PATH.
 If operating system/package manager that you are using provides only `lua` or lua binary named in a different way (e.g. on `Homebrew`), please create symbolic link or alias `lua5.4`.

-###### libcryptopp
-Homebrew does not have a formula for this library on the official repository, at the time of this writing.
-More information on how to obtain this library can be found on https://www.cryptopp.com

 ### Build